Season Calendar & Events

 Can I OBSERVE my child's class?

 Parents who would like to observe class are welcome to do so via ZOOM.
 When logging onto the Zoom, please make sure your DANCER’S NAME is on the screen, your video is OFF, and your microphone is MUTED.
-We’ll need to hide non-video participants so that we can see all of our dancers on the big TVs.
 Specific Zoom links are available on your Parent Portal, or you can CALL the office at 301-371-4228 and Miss Sandy and Miss Lori would be happy to assist you.

 What if we register and my child DOESN'T LIKE CLASS?